-#1 Cover Mistake for Self-Publishers: Fonts—Part I
+#1 Cover Mistake for Self-Publishers: Fonts That Yawn—Part I

-by Brenda Wilbee, in Memoir
+by Brenda Wilbee, in Self-Publishing

 If you don't have the know-how or necessary software, your simple fix is to hire someone to work with just the text.
 Create your own cover, sure (not recommended, more on that another time), but do give your file to graphic designer who can upgrade banal to innovative.
 Sure, it might set you back a week of lattes, but it's not a shabby price to pay, considering.
 And it is tax deductible; your coffee is not.
 Already a win-win.
 Let me show you the what and wow.